blazervel/blazervel/README.md

 ```

 ### _Anonymous_ Actions (expirimental)
-What started out as an expirement, is quickly turning into a core part of the workflow.
 Using Laravel's `Illuminate\Foundation\AliasLoader` helper, Blazervel is able to alias namespaces to anonymous action classes based on their file path.
 This was inspired by [Laravel 9's use of anonymous classes for migrations](https://github.com/laravel/laravel/blob/9.x/database/migrations/2014_10_12_000000_create_users_table.php).

 I find that I'm renaming classes quite often - especially for brand new builds.
 Whether it's because of a typo, new standardization rules, or I just want to duplicate one class as a starting point for another.